broadinstitute/ega_submissions/README.md

    * Now click `SELECT DATA` and from the little arrow at the top left box, select `All` and click `OK` then `RUN ANALYSIS` to submit your run(s).
    * This workflow runs at the sample-level (i.e. if you have 100 samples in your workspace, 100 analysis will be submitted).
 10. The third and last workflow to be run is the `registerEGADataset`.
 Only run this workflow once all samples have run to successful completion in the previous step.
-    * All workflow inputs and outputs are pre-configured here, however there are two that you may change: `dataset_description` and `dataset_title`.
-If these are not set, defaults will be used.
-However, we recommend that you fill these in if you know what you'd like these to be.
-These can be changed via the EGA Submitter Portal UI at any time once the dataset has been successfully created.
+    * All workflow inputs and outputs are pre-configured here, and nothing has to be changed.
     * Ensure that `Run workflow(s) with inputs defined by data table` is selected
     * Ensure that the root entity type selected is `sample_set`
     * Ensure that `Use call caching` is selected